BenH9999/CampusConnect/README.md

 - **Database:** PostgreSQL
 - **Containerization:** Docker, Docker Compose

+## Test Users
+- the email and password for default test users that are initialised in the database are in testusers.txt

 ## System Requirements

 - At least 2GB of free RAM for Docker containers